pandeyvineet/RepData_PeerAssessment1/PA1_template.md

 ```

 2. Devise a strategy for filling in all of the missing values in the
    dataset.
+The strategy does not need to be sophisticated.
+For
+   example, you could use the mean/median for that day, or the mean
+   for that 5-minute interval, etc.

-We will use the means for the 5-minute intervals as fillers for missing
+ will use the means for the 5-minute intervals as fillers for missing
 values.

 3. Create a new dataset that is equal to the original dataset but with